allenbijo/allenbijo/README.md

-- 👋 Hi, I’m @alnbijot
+- 👋 Hi, I’m @allenbijo
 - 👀 I’m interested in nlp
 - 🌱 I’m currently learning AI and ML
 - 📫 How to reach me @allenbijo on Twitter